ShookEagle/TroubleInTerroristTown/README.md

 [![Dev](https://img.shields.io/badge/Nightly-slateblue?style=for-the-badge&logo=onlyoffice)](https://nightly.link/shookeagle/TroubleInTerroristTown/workflows/nightly/dev/TTT-nightly)

 **Release** builds are formal and tested versions.

 **Stable** builds are what we run on our own production servers and may include early features.

-Our **Nightly** builds are used exclusively for development and staging, and are likely to have problems.
+**Nightly** builds are used exclusively for development and staging, and are likely to have problems.

 ---